lgmorand/workshop-aca/_entries/03-01 intro.md

 parent-id: lab-2
 ---

-This first lab will guide you to deploy a container with an HTTP API that can write to an Azure Queue
+This second lab will guide you to deploy a container with an HTTP API that can write to an Azure Queue

 ### Requirements